1-800-991-0783

 Physical security consists of the tools, people, and practices that an organization uses to:

-• Control access to business resources
+• Control access to business assets

 • Deter potential threats